DEMONSTRATORS

 Material: Paper and Acrylic Glass

-The Open Museum Sketch Book: A book of narrative design sketches that provides insight into the strategies for navigating experiences with Cultural Heritage and Born Digital Art.
-This documentation presents a variety of methodologies employed in the Open Museum designed to actively engage the public within the color collections of the PERCEIVE project.
-The book hopes to foster an authentic connection between viewers and cultural heritage, encouraging meaningful engagement with the artistic experience.
+The Open Space Museum Sketch Book is a collection of narrative design sketches that provides insight into strategies for shaping experiences with cultural heritage and born-digital art.
+It documents a range of methodologies developed for the Open Space Museum in order to actively engage the public through spatial, visual, and interpretive means.
+The book aims to foster an authentic connection between viewers and cultural content while encouraging meaningful engagement with the artistic experience.
 More Info >

 Autochrome Demonstrator